-The seventh annual Petit Family Foundation Golf Tournament was held on Monday, July 22nd, 2013 at the Country Club of Farmington (CCF).
+The ninth annual Petit Family Foundation Golf Tournament will be held on Monday, June 15th, 2015 at the Country Club of Farmington (CCF).
 The first tournament was held in October 2007 after a date opened up and was put together in weeks by our amazing tournament committee.
 Bernie Lidestri has impressively chaired every year since.
 This year he is Co-Chairing with Mr. Gary Hunt.
 The tournament moved to the third Monday in June (the Monday after Father’s Day, the day after the US Open weekend, and the first day of the Travelers Championship week at TPC River Highlands) in 2008.
-The first six tournaments raised about $600,000 that has been used for multiple grants to benefit the citizens of CT, the region and others around the nation.
+The first eight tournaments have raised over $750,000 that has been used for multiple grants to benefit the citizens of CT, the region and others around the nation.

-We have been fairly lucky with the weather with the rainout of only 4-5 holes over all of our events.
+We have been fairly lucky with the weather with the rain-out of only 4-5 holes over all of our events.
 Lee Stange has supplied us with Licensed Massage Therapists at the second hole at every tournament.
-Christine Petit (formerly Paluf) of Le Petit Studio has donated the photography for the past five tournaments.
+Robert Broomall has provided Hole in One coverage every year.

-Dave Camilleri (CCF Club Manager) and Amy Kanachovski (CCF Events & Marketing Director) have also been very active members of our tournament committee and have helped with the tent set-up, breakfast, lunch, dinner and service, and have kept things moving smoothly throughout the day.
+Dave Camilleri (CCF Club Manager) has also been a very active member of our tournament committee and has helped with the tent set-up, breakfast, lunch, dinner and service, and has kept things moving smoothly throughout the day.
 The bartenders and servers have also donated their gratuities to the PFF.
 Chef James has ensured that no one goes hungry and the food has always been excellent!
 Laz Parking has donated their Valet Services to our guests as well.
 Thanks for Pete Rappoccio from Sign Pro Inc. for supplying Tee Box Signs and Lisa Roberge from Embroidery A2Z for supplying Pin Flags for our events.

 We get many donations from club members, friends and local businesses that we thank each year at the event and in the program; without their generosity the tournament would not be nearly as successful as it has been.